jettdembin/jettdembin/README.md

 - 👋 Hi, I’m Jett Dembin.
-- 🌱 I’m currently studying Node.js and Express.js.
+- 🌱 I’m currently studying Angular.
 - 👾 I’m looking to collaborate on any projects that may develop, enhance, and maintain my knowledge of web development.
 - ⭐ Starred projects indicate they are on my portfolio.
 - 🙌 Portfolio: